8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/what-you-like/content.md

 > I like designing interfaces and page layouts.

 Right on.
 Keep practicing HTML and CSS.
-I knew a user experience designer who would redo other people's sites through his lens.
+I knew a user experience designer who would redo other people's sites through their lens.
 "Here's a site whose content I appreciate.
 However, I think the design could be improved.
 Here's the process I took.
 Here's the thinking.
 Here's the result."

 They usually stuck with big corporate sites, New York Times, Google, and so on.
 They didn't go to `joshbruce.com` and say, "Here's how I would have done this."